“It’s Just a Kiss”

 Finally, we come to the scene depicted in the image at the top of the page.
 To understand why the kiss and verbalization of love occur now, we need to return to the introductory templates of worlds of existence and levels of the soul.

-Each of the above stages of the kiss, relates to the first level of the soul, the Nefesh, corresponding to the first movie.
-As discussed in one of the above template articles, each level of the soul experiences all the levels with in it.
+Each of the above stages of the kiss, relates to dimensions of the soul within the Nefesh level, corresponding to the first movie (as discussed in our article on the levels of the soul.)

 Thus we have: